Updated on December 26, 2017 by Dan O'Sullivan

 Indeed, the cyber risks presented by such an unsecured state are numerous.
 As already indicated, the potential exposure of keys to internal PQE systems could allow hackers to access whatever other data has been entrusted to the firm.
 PQE’s extremely poor 181 CSTAR score indicates a great deal of risk around the systems employed by the company, though that number’s rise to 428 in the wake of being alerted by UpGuard is a positive development.

 Cascading breaches, in which an initial exposure allows successive penetrations of internal IT systems, is a real threat, spreading the risk taken on by any one enterprise to any other enterprise that has entrusted the affected systems with its data.
 This is the essence of third-party vendor risk: if you are giving your privileged data to a third party, you are exposing yourself to whatever cyber peril that third party has put itself in, as if you had done so yourself.
+Government contractor risk can become the means by which even the most sensitive intelligence methods can be exposed.
+Without vendor risk scoring to evaluate a partner's security posture in advance of sharing privileged data, the enterprise will be flying blind.
 The actual CSTAR scores of the websites of entities affected by this exposure vary, but with an overall trend towards the low scores of poor security configurations:

 Dell (CSTAR 428)